tfatykhov/WinkRedNode/README.md

 take a look at the [documentation](http://nodered.org/docs/).
 Here is the [QUICKSTART](http://nodered.org/docs/hardware/raspberrypi.html) for running Node-RED on Raspberry Pi.
-You can use configuration settings from [local windows config](README-Local-Windows.md) if you do not see package.json in .node-red installation folder 2 things you need to install in order to start using node-red authentication: on your raspbery pi session execute following prior to start using node-red: (assumption is that your user name on rasp pi is 'pi')
+You can use configuration settings from [local windows config](README-Local-Windows.md) if you do not see package.json in .node-red installation folder.
+Things you need to install in order to start using node-red authentication: on your raspbery pi session, execute the following prior to logging into the node-red application: (assumption is that your user name on rasp pi is 'pi')
 * cd /home/pi/.node-red
 * npm install when
 * npm install path